reeseovine/dotfiles-old/README.md

 Look up definitions from Wiktionary.
 You can set the language as well.

 #### Backups
-I wrote a few scripts for managing backups:
+I made a few files for managing backups:
 - [`backup`](scripts/backup) - The main script.
 It can start and stop backups, and it will keep running until it's done.
 It's basically just a wrapper for `rsync` with extra features like notifications, logging, and a single-instance lock.
 - [`backupctl`](scripts/rofi/backupctl) - A rofi menu where you can start or stop a backup in the background and view the log file without having to do it manually in a terminal.
 - [`backup-status`](polybar/scripts/backup-status) - An indicator for polybar that shows if a backup is running, finished, failed, or out of date.
 It might need some modification to work with other status bars.
 Here's my polybar module: